 Acute Stress Disorder (ASD) is a trauma and stressor-related disorder that can develop within hours or days of exposure to an extremely traumatic event.

-The development of ASD has five phases that are Intrusion, avoidance, negative alterations, marked physiological reactivity, and recovery.
+The development of ASD has five phases: intrusion, avoidance, negative alterations, marked physiological reactivity, and recovery.

 - Intrusion is re-experiencing the events.

-- Negative alterations in cognitions and mood are associated with the trauma.
+- Negative alterations in cognition and mood are associated with the trauma.

 - Recovery of an individual’s functioning returns to normal over time.